EMF-Risks may collect a share of sales or other compensation from the links on this page.

 It seems like every device you can buy these days connects to the Internet.
-It used to be that our PC’s were the only devices that needed online access, but now everything from phones to fridges and from thermostats to crock pots need to connect to web.
+It used to be that our PCs were the only devices that needed online access, but now everything from cell phones to fridges and from thermostats to crock pots needs to connect to the web.

 As a result, our homes are filled with WiFi.
 Most homes have at least one wireless router, and often WiFi repeaters scattered around to make sure every corner of our living spaces (and as much of our yards, too) are blanketed in a strong signal.

-It is important for people to understand the risks from WiFi EMF radiation, in order to make informed decisions about what level of exposure is right for themselves and also for their family.
+It is important for people to understand the risks from WiFi EMF radiation and the WiFi Route Radiation Safe distance, in order to make informed decisions about what level of exposure is right for themselves and also for their family.

 EMF Radiation From WiFi Routers

 Wireless routers emit EMF radiation that registers in the low-gigahertz frequency range, which is a level many consider potentially dangerous to humans.
 This danger is exacerbated by a number of variables, including a person’s age, their overall healthiness, their proximity to the Wifi router, and the duration of their exposure.

 Of course, WiFi routers aren’t the only items that create non-ionizing radiation.
 Appliances in your home, computers, and even baby monitors also contribute.
 And since more evidence about the potential health risks from EMF radiation continues to come out, it makes sense to take precautions to protect you and your family.